jay-teaching/group-project-python/docs/prediction.md

-# Prediction Model
+# Prediction

-Our prediction model is excellent to predict Churn Probability.
+Our prediction model is excellent to predict Telco Churn Probability.
 Here's how:

 ## Prediction Model